0xAliHn/kotlin-for-android-developers/basic_type.md

 val bitwiseAnd = FLAG1 and FLAG2
 ```

->There are many other bitwise operators, such as `sh1`, `shs`, `ushr`, `xor` or `inv`.
-When we need time, you can [Kotlin official website] view.
+>There are many other bitwise operations, such as  `sh1`, `shs`, `ushr`, `xor` or `inv`.You can take
+a look at the [Kotlin official website] for more information.

-- Literally can specify the specific type.
-This is not necessary, but a generic Kotlin practice omit the type of the variable (we can see it right away), so we can let the compiler themselves deduce the specific type.
+- Literals can give information about its type.
+It’s not a requirement, but a common practice in
+Kotlin is to omit variable types (we’ll see it soon), so we can give some clues to the compiler
+to let it infer the type from the literal:

 ```kotlin
 val i = 12 // An Int